 impact: how much will this project impact the world? how many people will it impact? what would happen if you don't do this project?

 Incorporating a plan for ongoing engagement with Mozilla is a great plus, as we’ve found the most successful projects are those with strong ongoing interactions.
 If there are Mozilla data sources you would like to collaborate around, such as Firefox, Common Voice, or survey data, please specify that in the proposal.
 We’ve found successful projects often have an existing internal champion; if you don’t know who the right champion for your work at Mozilla might be, first complete as much of your proposal as you can, and then email us, by May 23rd, and we will attempt to find you an internal champion.
+EDIT: This is no longer necessary; we'll make sure all submitted projects have appropriate internal champions.

 What limitations are there for this funding?